Last Updated on by Jeremy

 This may sound scary now, but the added security does show that the Egyptian government cares about safety as a high priority.
 Don't worry if you aren't a lucky one with an accompanying guard- there is a machine gun on the top of most all major railway terminals to gawk at as well!

-Do – Visit the Touristy Sites and be a Tourist
+Do – Visit Egypt's Touristy Sites

 Don't – Forget a Student ID and Correct Change